tlim414/yoripe/docs/index.md

 # Deployment
 **Vercel (Frontend):**
+- Decoupled frontend to make UI tweaks isolated from deploying backend, keeping pipelines faster.
 **Render (Backend):**
 **Neon (Serverless PostgreSQL Database):**
-- Neon requires a cold start when compute scales to zero resulting in an intial delay of 500ms to 2s but this was actually more of a pro than a con to keep hosting costs to close to $0.
+- Neon requires a cold start when compute scales to zero resulting in an initial delay of 500ms to 2s but this was actually more of a pro than a con to keep hosting costs to close to $0.
 - Neon was also chosen because of the ability to separate live and test database environments should the need arise.
 - Although Neon has a disadvantage when scaling to high read/write traffic, considering Yoripe is a personal project, this was a non-issue.
 # API Reference